devowlio/wp-changelog/packages/real-product-manager-wp-client.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+## 1.7.3 (2021-05-20)

+### chore

+* compatibility with latest antd version
+* migarte loose mode to compiler assumptions
+* prettify code to new standard
+* upgrade dependencies to latest minor version

+### fix

+* validate current host with parse_url to avoid some strange scenarios

 ## 1.7.2 (2021-05-14)